PrakashDoodleblue/shl-ecommerce-task/README.md

 # SHL E-COMMERCE TASK
 OBJECTIVE:
-    The task is to create a checkout system/cart that confirms the following discount/promotion rule interface.
+The task is to create a checkout system/cart that confirms the following discount promotion rule interface.

 Pseudo Code:
 co = Checkout.new(rules)
 co.scan(item)